jbjonesjr/best-practices/version_control/rtc-integration.md

-## How Version Control Systems integrate with Rational Team Concert
+## IBM Rational Team Concert Integrations to Version Control Systems

 Rational Team Concert (RTC) is a suite of tools from IBM that includes project planning, bug tracking, build and deployments, and reporting.
 It integrates standalone IBM tools such as ClearCase to create a suite of tools for the software development process.